*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - pure vanilla extract – very necessary for the flavor of these pies!
 Be sure to use the good stuff.
 I like this one.

-- cinnamon, nutmeg, cloves, and ginger – these spices give the pie it’s classic autumn flavors and complement the brown butter and vanilla flavors so well.
-Feel free to adjust the spices to your liking,
+- cinnamon and nutmeg - these warm spices give the pie it's classic autumn flavors and complement the brown butter and vanilla flavors so well.
+Feel free to adjust the spices to your liking.
+And if you love the spices in this recipe, you'll definitely want to check out my Chai Spice Bundt Cake!

-- lemon juice – adds enough tartness to cut the sweetness and perk up the flavor of this pie.
+- orange juice - adds enough tartness to cut the sweetness and perk up the flavor of this pie.

 - all-purpose flour – just enough to help bring the filling together.